Vokkaliga: Morasu Vokkaliga

 The border regions of Karnataka around modern-day Bangalore, Tumkur and Hosur was known as Morasu-nadu and was dominated by Morasu Vokkaligas.

-The chief endogamous divisions of the Morasu Vokkaligas are Morasu proper, Musuku, Palyada sime and Reddy.
+The Morasu Vokkaliga have four endogamous groups, namely the Morasu Vokkaligar, the Hosa Devara Vokkaligar, the Bellu Kodu Vokkaligar and the Musugu Vokkaligar.
 They speak both Kannada and Telugu.
 Telugu is restricted to the two sections of Reddy and Palyada Sime.
 The usual caste titles are Gowda for the Kannada section and Reddy for the Telugu section.

 Many Palegars belonged to the Musuku group.
 The Palegars of Devanhalli, Dodballapur, Yelahanka, Magadi, Hoskote, Kolar, Anekal and Koratagere were Morasu Vokkaligas.
 The famous Kempe Gowda I, the founder of Bangalore City, was the most distinguished of the Palegars of Magadi.
 The family of Kempe Gowda migrated from Kanchi in the 15th century.
 The Devanahalli Fort was built by Malla Bhaire Gowda to immortalise Bhaire Gowda, the headman of one of the seven clans that migrated from Kanchi.